Predictia/AQUA/diagnostics/tropical_rainfall/README.md

 The module comprises Python-implemented source files, an environment file, tests, demonstration files, and a command line interface.
 You can find a detailed description of the module in the aqua documentation.

-Below you can find a quick start to the tropical_rainfall module.
+Below you can find a quick start to the tropical_rainfall diagnostic.

 ## Table of Contents